-The ASR and Tier 1 EIS studies will take approximately three years to complete.
-To initiate the project, public and agency scoping meetings were held to understand the scope of issues that need to be addressed during the study.
-The alternatives development phase of the study incorporates this scoping input to develop a wide range of alternatives, with the goal of narrowing them to a reasonable range to be studied further in the Tier 1 EIS.
-These alternatives should both represent public and agency input, as well as meet the corridor’s Purpose and Need.
+The Tier 1 EIS will take approximately three and a half years to complete (see the timeline below).
+To initiate the project in 2016, public and agency scoping meetings were held to understand the scope of issues to be addressed during the study.
+The alternatives development phase of the study incorporated this scoping input to develop a wide range of alternatives, with the goal of narrowing them to a reasonable range of alternatives to be studied further throughout the phases of the study.
+These alternatives represent both public and agency input, and meet the corridor’s Purpose and Need.
 The reasonable range of alternatives evaluated in the Tier 1 EIS includes the No-Build Alternative (the do-nothing option).

-The later half of the schedule works toward developing and finalizing the Tier 1 EIS.
-This includes detailed analysis of potential social, economic and environmental impacts of the proposed corridor options.
-The Draft Tier 1 EIS will document this evaluation process, identify a recommended corridor alternative and be presented to the public for review and comment.
-Based on the comments received, a Final Tier 1 EIS will be prepared, outlining a Preferred Alternative for I-11.
+The EIS analysis phase is a detailed analysis of potential social, economic and natural environmental impacts of the proposed corridor options.
+The Draft Tier 1 EIS document will document this analysis process, identify a Recommended Alternative, and be presented to the public for review and comment.
+Based on the comments received, a Final Tier 1 EIS report will be prepared, outlining a Preferred Alternative for I-11.
 After public review of the Final Tier 1 EIS, FHWA will issue a Record of Decision (ROD) that indicates a Selected Alternative for I-11.
 The No-Build Alternative could be chosen as the Selected Alternative and the final decision in this Tier 1 process.